 - Bake for 12 to 15 minutes or until the edges of the bread are lightly browned.

-- These sweet toasts are best served with coffee or tea.
+- Serve the sweet Thai toasts with coffee or tea.